Loose Bodies Specialist

 Are you experiencing sharp pain in the hip that occurs during specific motions or movements?
 If so, you may have a loose body.
 A loose body is a term that can be used to describe a floating piece of cartilage or bone inside of a joint.
 This can include the hip and signifies loose fragments that have detached from bone or articular cartilage as the result of an injury.
 Loose bodies specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have symptoms of a loose body within the joint.
 Contact Dr. Padalecki’s team today!

 Loose bodies are small fragments of articular cartilage that break off in the hip joint as a result of a hip injury, such as a fall, automobile accident, or a sports-related injury.
 Loose bodies can also occur as the result of long-term wear and tear to the hip joint, which is often associated with arthritis.
 Loose bodies come in all shapes and sizes and cause different symptoms in patients.
 Loose bodies float around within the hip joint and cause a painful sensation depending upon where the fragments migrate.
 The sudden, sharp pain can catch patients by surprise, and in some instances, can even cause a patient to become unstable or fall.
 This is often the result of the loose body temporarily becoming lodged in between the ball and socket.
-Austin, Texas orthopedic hip specialist, Dr. Jeff Padalecki specializes in loose bodies within the hip and other conditions that cause catching in the hip.
+Austin, Round Rock, and Cedar Park, Texas communities orthopedic hip specialist, Dr. Jeff Padalecki successfully treats loose bodies within the hip and other conditions that cause catching in the hip.

 The primary symptom of a loose body within the hip is sharp pain and a periodic catching sensation.